 3. Competency Mapping

 Training pathways should always start mapping each staff member’s competencies.
 The mapping facility automates a complex and often overwhelming process that can fail if controlled by multiple training facilitators.
-Your organisation needs a platform that allows you the flexibility to create your own competencies and will automate the mapping process to ensure each individual is being kept up to date.
-Put simply, excel and word docs are not the answer anymore and will only cause the process to be bogged down by manual data entry.
-Further reading on Competency Mapping can be found here.
+Your organisation needs a platform that allows you the flexibility to create your own competencies.
+As well as automate the mapping process to ensure each individual is kept up to date.
+Put simply, excel and word docs are not the answer anymore.
+They can cause the process to be bogged down by manual data entry.
+You can read more about Competency Mapping here.

 4. Professional Development

 In addition to standard compliance training, it’s vital that organisations have specific professional development training available to its workforce.
-This has many benefits; it keeps staff up to date in their chosen field, allows them to expand their professional skills into different areas and maintains a pathway for personal and professional growth within your organisation.
-This helps keep your staff happy as it gives them growth potential and it also gives you more scope to fill vacant positions from within the organisation.
+This has many benefits.
+For example, it keeps staff up to date in their chosen field.
+It also allows them to expand their professional skills into different areas.
+It also maintains a pathway for personal and professional growth within your organisation, for instance.
+Therefore, this helps keep your staff happy as it gives them growth potential.
+It also gives you more scope to fill vacant positions from within the organisation.

 5. Library Management